 Find a professional who understands the needs of adopted children and their families.
-Does he or she have experience with foster and adoptive families?
-Has he or she received adoption-related training?
-Can you receive a reference from one or two families he or she has worked with previously?
+Do they have experience with foster and adoptive families?
+Have they received adoptionrelated training?
+Can you receive a reference from one or two families they have worked with previously?